SaintLucifur/MyMotifFinding/README.md

 `cd MyMotifFinding`

+* Go into the subdirectory

+`cd MyMotifFinding`

 * Then run the following command

 `python MyMotifFinding.py -f <path_to_fasta_ref> -transfac <taxonomic group> -O <output_directory> <path_to_peaks_file>`

+**For simple demo**(just to give you a sense of what the output would be):

+On **Datahub**, run the following command:

+`python MyMotifFinding.py -f ~/public/lab5/GRCm38.chr17.fa -transfac nematodes -O demo source/test.transfac`

 ## **Arguments** (required):
 * `-f`: path to the indexed reference genome in fasta format